Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ## Conclusion

-There we have it, a physically settled American option using the Valorem Options Clearinghouse.
-We learned how to create a new option type and write options, transfer a long position to another address, exercise this long position, and finally redeem our claim over the collateral of the short position.
+There we have it, a physically settled American option using the Valorem Clear clearinghouse.
+We learned how to create a new option type and write options, transfer a long position to another address, exercise this long position, and finally redeem our claim over the collateral backing the short position.

+A full working code example is available [here](TODO), complete with balance assertions to help demonstrate the movements of the underlying and option tokens.

 Please get in touch on our [Discord server](https://discord.gg/5jZdPuY9kR) if you have any questions or feedback.
 We are always looking for ways to improve our documentation and tutorials.
 Good luck building!